top of page

 Judaism's Legacy In the African Bush

-Zambia/Zimbabwe Highlights
+Zimbabwe Highlights

 Experience a unique liturgical blend where the remaining Sephardic and Ashkenazi congregants alternate services between their respective synagogues to ensure a minyan (prayer quorum) for both.